FIDELISSANYA/week2_project/README.md

  + [Authors Info](#author-Info)

  ## Description
- <p>This is  a website that shows my portfolio/resume.It contains all my background information,some sample projects that I have worked on and the experience gained.</p>
+ <p>This is  a website that allows the user to enter his or birthday credentials and outputs the results depending on thei gender Akan names.</p>

  ## Installation